au-ts/sddf/examples/gpio/README.md

 - GPIO_2 is set to input and should be attached a button then to 3.3V.
 When you push the button it should alternate the current state of the LED (off or on).

+The example will not work unless theres an external pull down resistor or change the code to set an internal pull down resistor.

+It may also work if floats at a low enough value.

 There is also 2 modes, one for polling and for for IRQ based

 ## Building